Your Telstra phone service is being permanently switched off.

 Single-vendor simplicity.
 One bill for internet and phones.
 One number to call when something breaks.
 For a business owner who has no IT support and no interest in managing a phone system, this has genuine value.
 Telstra handled provisioning, QoS, and hardware replacement.

 Managed QoS.
 The Business Gateway prioritises voice over data traffic on the broadband connection.
-This is more useful than it sounds -- a DIY VoIP setup on an unmanaged connection often degrades call quality under load, and DOT handled this automatically without any configuration.
+This is more useful than it sounds, a DIY VoIP setup on an unmanaged connection often degrades call quality under load, and DOT handled this automatically without any configuration.

 No IT expertise required.
 Hardware arrived pre-configured.
 No SIP credentials, no firewall rules, no codec settings.
 Telstra managed it all.